 The fictional child seems harmless — after all, she just wants kids to exercise and eat healthy.
 But when it emerged in mid-March that Pugh sold the books for $500,000 to the University of Maryland Medical System, on whose board she served on while a public official, and didn’t properly disclose her “Healthy Holly” business in ethics forms, a Baltimore scandal was born.

 Though Pugh at first defended her standing on the board, she resigned Monday, March 18 this after a public outcry.

 » Pugh joined the board of the University of Maryland Medical System.

 » In January, Pugh, then a Maryland state senator, incorporated “Healthy Holly LLC.”

-» The University of Maryland Medical System first purchased 20,000 “Healthy Holly” books authored by Pugh.
-The health-care system later donated the books to Baltimore schools and to area day cares, according to Pugh.
+» The University of Maryland Medical System first purchased 20,000 “Healthy Holly” books written by Pugh.
+The health care system later donated the books to Baltimore schools and to area day cares, according to Pugh.

 » An aide to Pugh said she's netted, after expenses, about $100,000 from five orders of the books.
 She did not properly disclose her income from “Healthy Holly LLC” in ethics forms.